GuiMedeirox/guimedeirox.github.io/_posts/first_post.md

 > Quote test

-My first topic will be about Promises and usecases, inspired by [The Amazing Sam Santos Encyclopedia](https://github.com/samsantosb/How-to-Promises)
+My first post (second, technically) will be about Promises and usecases, inspired by [The Amazing Sam Santos Encyclopedia](https://github.com/samsantosb/How-to-Promises)